How to Present a Concise Gospel Message

 Prayer

-How the Gospel Liberates Us from Fear of the Unknown
+Freedom from Fear of the Unknown

-People generally resist change because we fear the unknown.
-Why else would an abused spouse choose to stay with someone who routinely hurts her instead of venturing out on her own away from danger?
-We fear what we cannot know for sure because it makes us feel vulnerable and out of control.
-Do we take the new better paying job or stay with the one we have, which seems secure?
-Do I risk marrying the one I love, or stay in relationship limbo out of fear the marriage will fail?
-Should we have another child, even if we are not sure we can “afford” it?
+Do we take the new better paying job or stay with the one we have, which seems familiar and secure?
+Do I risk marrying the one I love, or stay in relationship limbo out of fear that the marriage may fail?
+Should we have another child, even if we are not positive we can “afford” it?

 Fear of the unknown is another reason people feel so confused and frightened when unpredictable bad things happen for no apparent reason.
 It is why we are so prone to assign blame for tragedies, when there was none.